 Why Adjusted Earnings Can Be Problematic for Investors

-The biggest disadvantage is that because adjusted earnings is a non-GAAP measure, it can be very easy for companies to manipulate these reports to exclude costs that shouldn’t be excluded.
+While there are some benefits to publishing adjusted earnings for companies, there are some potential pitfalls for investors.
+The biggest disadvantage is that because adjusted earnings are a non-GAAP measure, it can be very easy for companies to manipulate these reports to exclude costs that shouldn’t be excluded.
 For example, in addition to one-off expenses, companies might omit basic everyday operating expenses to make a company look better on paper.

 What happens there is that an investor may only look at adjusted earnings to gauge financial performance.
 If adjusted earnings look good, they may invest only to find out that those figures weren’t exactly accurate when the company runs into financial trouble.

 On the other side of the coin, companies can also use adjusted earnings to highlight one-time earnings boosts while leaving out temporary costs.
 Again, this is problematic because an investor may buy shares expecting that earnings trend to continue only to be disappointed when the company’s performance returns to normal.